 Studies show that lasting life transformation happens when people engage in new relationships that model health and mutual respect.
 The consistent presence of a varied pool of Christ followers in the lives of the women we serve is powerful when combined with the positive case management our Shelter Coordinator provides.

-The Newberg Community Shelter will give opportunities for people in Newberg to put feet to their faith.
-To use their God-given gifts, talents and resources to make a difference in the lives of people that live in our community.
+The Newberg Community Shelter provides opportunities for Christians to put feet to their faith and use their God-given gifts, talents and resources to make a difference in the lives of some of the most vulnerable people in our community.

 The Newberg Community Shelter is open to all women and children in the Newberg area.
 Contact Love INC by calling 503-537-3999 for availability or arrive at 215 S. Main St. between 6PM and 8PM.

 Husband and wife or two women can host in the shelter one night a month.

 You and your host partner would have your own bedroom and bathroom on the main floor and all of the shelter guests sleep upstairs in bunk beds.

 It is not necessary to stay awake all night and it very easy to serve in this setting.